-Loss per share are based on loss after tax divided by the issued and fully paid ordinary shares at the end of each financial year.
+Earnings/(loss) per share are based on profit/(loss) after tax divided by the issued and fully paid ordinary shares at the end of each financial year.

 Net liabilities per share are based on net liabilities divided by the issued and fully paid ordinary shares at the end of each financial year.